Program overview

 Featured Experiences

-• Hands-on learning in state-of-the-art laboratories equipped for VoIP, cellular networks, and advanced routing and switching.
+• State-of-the-art laboratories designed for practical learning in VoIP, cellular networks, and advanced routing and switching.

-• Small class sizes that ensure personalized attention from instructors.
+• Small class sizes ensuring personalized attention from faculty.

-• Collaboration with industry partners such as Avaya Canada and Cisco Systems Canada Co. for enhanced learning opportunities.
+• Strategic alliances with industry partners such as Cisco Systems and HP Canada, providing networking opportunities.

 Career Options

-Graduates of the Bachelor of Information Technology (Computer and Communication Networks) program can pursue various career paths in Canada, including:
+Graduates of the Bachelor of Information Technology (Computer and Communication Networks), Honours program can pursue a variety of career paths in Canada, including:

-• Network/System Analyst: Analyzes and designs network systems to improve efficiency and effectiveness.
+• Network/System Analyst: Analyzes and improves network systems to enhance efficiency and security.

-• Security Analyst/Specialist: Focuses on protecting an organization’s information systems from cyber threats.
+• Security Analyst/Specialist: Focuses on protecting an organization’s computer systems and networks from security breaches.

-• Wireless Network Administrator: Oversees the installation and maintenance of wireless networks, ensuring connectivity and security.
+• Wireless Network Administrator: Manages and maintains wireless networks, ensuring connectivity and security.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.